 Because civil rights and human rights involve such a broad range of problems, there is no standard menu of courses to prepare for a career in this area.
 Everyone headed toward a career in civil rights and human rights should probably take one or more upper level constitutional law courses, one or more survey courses in human rights and a course in international law.
 Beyond that, one's interests will determine which specialized courses to take.
 Suffolk offers the following courses relevant to civil rights and human rights litigation:

-There are also many opportunities to participate in summer programs and internships, both in the United States and abroad, that provide valuable experience in this area.
+There are also many opportunities to participate in summer programs and externships, both in the United States and abroad, that provide valuable experience in this area.
 Students should seek out professors who teach civil rights and human rights courses, or who teach international law, for advice with respect to such programs.
 In addition, there are a number of moot court teams that participate in constitutional law and international law problems that provide extracurricular opportunities to gain experience in this area.